apache/activemq-artemis/docs/user-manual/en/management.md

   retrieved using the `ClusterConnectionControl` attributes (see [Clusters](clusters.md))

-## Using Management Via JMX
+## Management Via JMX

 Apache ActiveMQ Artemis can be managed using [JMX](http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html).

-The management API is exposed by Apache ActiveMQ Artemis using MBeans interfaces.
-Apache ActiveMQ Artemis registers its resources with the domain `org.apache.activemq.artemis`.
+The management API is exposed by Apache ActiveMQ Artemis using MBeans.
+By default, Apache ActiveMQ Artemis registers its resources with the domain `org.apache.activemq.artemis`.
 For example, the `ObjectName` to manage the anycast queue `exampleQueue` on the address `exampleAddress` is:

 ```
 org.apache.activemq.artemis:broker=<brokerName>,component=addresses,address="exampleAddress",subcomponent=queues,routing-type="anycast",queue="exampleQueue"